 Out in the middle of this nowhere, it’s hard to believe that anyone could or would want to live here.
 The Cahuilla Indians did, and made it their home for centuries before getting pushed out of their lands by settlers and the railroad.
 From what we learned on the tour, they had a pretty decent life figured out.
 Food, water, shelter and shade – doesn’t sound that bad to me!

 Some intrepid “off-gridders” still occupy parcels of land out here, and we passed a couple of dwellings that were pretty isolated.
-Still, it’s only a short drive back into town for a nice umbrella drink and a set of tennis or two.
-And I bet the land’s cheap.
+Still, it’s only a short drive back into town for a nice umbrella drink and a set of tennis or round of golf.

 The Details: Red Jeep Tour of the San Andreas Fault in Palm Springs

-The Red Jeep Tour costs $ 139 per adult/$114 for kids under 12 for three hours of fun, and it was pretty darn awesome.
+The Red Jeep Tour costs $ 150 per adult/$135 for kids for three hours of fun, and it was pretty darn awesome.
 Our family has never done anything quite like this, and seeing the San Andreas Fault up close was a very unique experience.
 We’d definitely do it again!